OpenMendel/MendelBase.jl/README.md

 ## Installation

-*Note: Three OpenMendel packages - [SnpArrays](https://github.com/OpenMendel/SnpArrays.jl), [Search](https://github.com/OpenMendel/Search.jl), and [MendelBase](https://github.com/OpenMendel/MendelBase.jl) must be installed before any Mendel analysis packages will run.*
+*Note: Three OpenMendel packages - (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/), (2) [Search](https://openmendel.github.io/Search.jl), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any Mendel analysis packages will run.
+It is easiest to install if these three packages are installed in the above order and before any other OpenMendel packages.*

 Within Julia, use the package manager to install MendelBase:

     Pkg.clone("https://github.com/OpenMendel/MendelBase.jl.git")

-This package supports Julia v0.4.
+This package supports Julia v0.4 and v0.5.

 ## Citation